 Using QuickLook in SwiftUI

 To use QuickLook with SwiftUI, you must first import the QuickLook framework.
-You can then apply the quickLookPreview view modifier and bind it to a mutable URL.
+You can then apply the .quickLookPreview view modifier and bind it to a URL.

-To see it in action, consider that we have a multi-platform SwiftUI app for iOS and macOS, that has an embedded image called meadow.jpg.
-Our ContentView looks like this:
+Consider that we have a multi-platform SwiftUI app for iOS & macOS, that has an bundle image called meadow.jpg.
+This is how easy it is to enable quick look preview:

 import SwiftUI